Which wines need aerating?

 Discussion on which wines need aerating?

-Have you ever wondered ‘Which wines need aerating?’ well you are not alone.
+Have you ever wondered which wines need aerating?
+Well you are not alone.
 Many wine drinkers have pondered this small but significant question over the centuries.
 In our previous article we discussed why we would want or need to let wine breathe or aerate.

 This short article on which wines need aerating may help with your future decision making when looking at particular wines.
 Both red and white wines can benefit from adding some air in order to reduce the impact of the natural tannin in the wine.
 The aeration process gives an immediate improvement in taste and smell.
 When the wines are softer and much more subtle it might take a professional to detect the change but on the whole everyone can notice some difference in the wine if a before and after tasting is done.
-Our article helps to explain why it is easier to detect tannins in some wines than others.
+This article helps to explain why it is easier to detect tannins in some wines than others.

 Red Wines to Aerate: